 - Were there any rugs or mats in the hallway or walkway at the time of the fall?
 What kind were they?
 Were they frayed or torn?
 Did their corners turn up with age?
 Did they have any backing or anti-slip materials to protect against falls?

 Do You Have a Claim?

-For victims of a hallway or walkaway slip and fall (or trip and fall) accident here in South Florida, it’s important that they understand the obligations a business or property owner has to keep its invitees safe.
-Knowing what an insurance company believes to be reasonable behavior can be helpful in proving the tortfeasor was negligent and convincing an insurance to pay a claim.
+For victims of a hallway or walkway slip and fall (or trip and fall) accident here in South Florida, it’s important that they understand the obligations a business or property owner has to keep its invitees safe.
+Knowing what an insurance company believes to be reasonable behavior can be helpful in proving the tortfeasor was negligent and convincing insurance to pay a claim.

 It’s possible for a victim to proceed on their own with their claim.
-However, an experienced Florida personal injury lawyer can help with issues like how an insurance company usually approaches a slip and fall claim or how to deal with reimbursing the victim’s medical insurance, medicaid or other health care providers.
+However, an experienced Florida personal injury lawyer can help with issues like how an insurance company usually approaches a slip and fall claim or how to deal with reimbursing the victim’s medical insurance, Medicaid or other health care providers.